-French can be difficult for native English speakers to learn.
-One of the five most widely spoken Romance languages, French has its roots in ancient Rome, while the core of English is derived from a Germanic dialect.
-With some overlap, and a few familiar terms due to intermingling, French and English often end up looking and sounding as different as a croissant and breakfast burrito.
-Luckily, there are a number of excellent web resources to help students become fluent French speakers.
-In this guide, we have hand-picked several of the best.
+Contrary to popular belief, French is by no means an obvious or easy language for native English speakers to learn.
+Being one of the five most widely spoken Romance languages, French has its roots in ancient Rome, while the core of English is derived from a Germanic dialect – the remainder of English coming from a number of disparate strains of languages and cultures.
+While there is overlap, the occasional familiar terms intermingling across the languages, more often than not French and English end up looking and sounding as different as a croissant and a breakfast burrito.

 The British Broadcasting Company (BBC) offers a variety of free instructional materials from primary to standard grade French, audio instruction and exercises.

 French for Dummies has a number of tools to help with conversational French, including how to make simple sentences and small talk, some common expressions and instruction on how to shop and order food.
 French Phrases offers audio files, flashcards, crossword puzzles, word search games and a vocabulary app for the iPhone, iPad and iPod Touch.